Add Some Sunshine to Your Home Even on Gloomy Days With This Light Therapy Lamp

 One therapeutic consideration that was never “prescribed,” or even mentioned, was a light therapy lamp.
+With 10,000 lux (a measure of light intensity) or more, these lamps mimic the sun’s rays and are designed to similarly boost your mood by increasing serotonin levels.
 Naturally, I had some serious doubts when I heard about these lamps.
 I thought for sure that they were a gimmick and that I’d have zero success using one.
 Man, was I wrong!
 And I’m sad that it took me so long to find out.

 Moving Past the Doubt